 Friends of School of the Arts is a community-based, 501(c)(3) not-for-profit organization that was organized in 1992 by interested business people, community leaders, artists and parents.
 These individuals recognized that the School of the Arts and its students often had financial needs beyond the scope of the City School District and sometimes beyond the means of parents.
-Friends' mission is to raise funds to support school activities and to financially assist students who need supplies and equipment such as dance shoes, music scores, film or drawing supplies.
-In addition Friends provides funding for field trips, master classes, guest artists and other important classroom activities not supported by the RCSD.
+Friends' mission is to raise funds to support school activities and to financially assist students who need supplies and equipment such as arts supplies, dance wear, musical instruments and scores and registration/competition fees.
+In addition, Friends provides funding for field trips, master classes, guest artists and other important classroom activities not supported by the RCSD.
 Friends' long-range goal is to secure an endowment to provide a permanent fund to meet SOTA's future needs.
 Please support our students by making a tax-deductible contribution to Friends of School of the Arts or by volunteering your time and talents.
-Friends maintain an office at SOTA and may be reached by calling Mrs. Jean Graupman Executive Director or Mrs. Linda Melendez Finance Director at 585-242-0290, or by visiting www.friendsofsota.org.
+Friends maintain an office at SOTA and 585-242-0290, or by visiting www.friendsofsota.org.